j0nathanj/CTF-WriteUps/kaspersky-ctf-2017/Crypto/Bad-Calculations/README.md

 When trying to run the given script, we can notice that it takes really long to execute, which makes it kind of suspicious.
 This was the point I decided to try and optimize the code and make it run faster.
 Throughout the optimization process, I noticed a few things:
-1) There parts in the code that were made complicated, but can be done in an easy way.
+1) There are parts in the code that were made complicated, but can be done in an easy way.
 2) I did not see where the RSA encryption was taking place.

 So, I started from the beginning of the main, and started optimizing.